tkhamez/eve-api-php/docs/Api/IndustryApi.md

 Observed corporation mining

-Paginated record of all mining seen by an observer  Requires one of the following EVE corporation role(s): Accountant
+Paginated record of all mining seen by an observer

 ### Example